vanopdorp/Threadon2.0/README.md

 ### ❓ Why Threadon?
 - 🐍 Python is beginner-friendly but slow for compute-heavy tasks.
 - 💨 C++ is extremely fast but complex to write and maintain.
-- 🚀 Threadon is the **best of both worlds**: easy syntax, native performance, and built-in concurrency.
+- 🚀 The snake in the logo is based on the python logo yellow is readable en blue is performance threadon is a combination of it
 ---